Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

-The remaining case is when $q=3$ and $k=1$.
-In fact, we can give an alternate proof that works in all cases (albeit with a worse bound than above).
-Note that if a semisimple element fixes a totally singular $k$-space, then it fixes a nondegenerate $2k$-space (of $+$ type).
-Now apply Theorem \ref{Omeganondegenodd}, noting that its proof actually lower bounded the proportion of semisimple derangements. \end{proof}
+\begin{proof} Note that if a semisimple element fixes a totally singular $k$-space, then it fixes a nondegenerate $2k$-space (of $+$ type).
+Now apply Theorem \ref{Omeganondegenodd}, noting that its proof actually gave a lower bound for the proportion of regular semisimple derangements. \end{proof}

 \begin{theorem} Let $q$ be odd and $1 \leq k \leq n$ be fixed.
-For all but finitely many $(n,q)$ pairs, the proportion of elements in $\Omega^{\pm}(2n,q)$ which are derangements on totally singular k spaces is at least $.15$. \end{theorem}
+For all but finitely many $(n,q)$ pairs, the proportion of elements in $\Omega^{\pm}(2n,q)$ which are regular semisimple and derangements on totally singular $k$-spaces is at least $.15$. \end{theorem}

 \begin{proof} By Theorem \ref{GL result}, the proportion of elements in $\Omega^{\pm}(2n,q)$ which are regular semisimple goes to 1 as $q \rightarrow \infty$ uniformly in $n$.
-Hence for $q$ sufficiently large and $k<n$, it follows from Theorems \ref{Otorus2}, \ref{Otorus3} and \ref{reducetounitary2} that the proportion of derangements on totally singular k-spaces is at least $1/2$ which is bigger than $.15$.
-For $q$ sufficiently large and $1<k=n$, it follows from Theorems \ref{Otorus2}, \ref{Otorus3} and part 2 of Theorem \ref{reducetounitary2} that the proportion of derangements on totally singular n-spaces is at least $1-2(3/8)>.15$.
+Hence for $q$ sufficiently large and $k<n$, it follows from Theorems \ref{Otorus2}, \ref{Otorus3} and \ref{reducetounitary2} that the proportion of elements which are regular semisimple and derangements on totally singular $k$-spaces is at least $1/2$ which is bigger than $.15$.
+For $q$ sufficiently large and $1<k=n$, it follows from Theorems \ref{Otorus2}, \ref{Otorus3} and part 2 of Theorem \ref{reducetounitary2} that the proportion of elements which are regular semisimple and derangements on totally singular $n$-spaces is at least $1-2(3/8)>.15$.
 For $k=1$, the result follows by Theorem \ref{eigenfreeoddO}.